TechNexion-Vision/vizionsdk-c/README.md

 # vizionsdk_c
-vizionsdk_c is a software development kit for C wrapped from the original VizionSDK C++ implementation.
-It supports various versions of .NET on Windows platforms.
+vizionsdk_c is a C software development kit wrapped from the original VizionSDK C++ implementation, available for both Windows and Linux platforms.

 ## What is included in the repository
 - `samples/` : C samples project source code.